twistedfall/opencv-rust/README.md

 ### Platform support

-Currently development and testing of the crate is only performed on Linux, please feel free to submit support for other platforms.
+Currently the main development and testing of the crate is performed on Linux, but other major platforms are also supported: Mac OS X and Windows.

+Support for Windows is a bit tricky at the moment: you will need to set up `OPENCV_LINK_LIBS`, `OPENCV_LINK_PATHS`, `OPENCV_INCLUDE_PATHS` and potentially `OPENCV_PYTHON3_BIN` environment variables.
+Then build the crate with `buildtime-bindgen` feature enabled.
+If you get linking errors try also building with `--release` flag.

+Mac OS X build currently also requires `buildtime-bindgen` feature enabled.

+Also refer to the corresponding [issue](https://github.com/twistedfall/opencv-rust/issues/6) and Travis [build script] (https://github.com/twistedfall/opencv-rust/blob/master/ci/script.sh).

 ### Features
 * `opencv-32` - build against OpenCV 3.2.0, this feature is aimed primarily on stable Debian and